Nakhchivan Garrison: Separate Combined Arms Army/5th Army Corps

 Over the course of the 1992, the military units of the former Soviet Armed Forces located in the Nakhichevan Autonomous Soviet Socialist Republic of the Azerbaijan SSR were transferred to the SCC.
 On 19 September, the 705th Motorized Rifle Brigade was established.
 On 21 June 1995 the 705th Motorized Rifle Brigade was transformed into 705th Motorized Rifle Division, with a corps being created at its base.
 On 8 December 1998, the 5th Nakhchivan Army Corps was established.
 The Combined Special General Army was established on the basis of the Army Corps by Ilham Aliyev on 18 December 2013.
 It maintains a special forces unit and a military aerodrome.

 Separate Border Division

-On 22 August 1992, the first border detachment of Azerbaijan was established on the basis of the former 41st Border Detachment of the Transcaucasian Border Troops.
-The detachment previously guarded the Soviet-Iranian and Soviet-Turkish borders President Ilham Aliyev ordered in early 2004 that the Nakhchivan Border Detachment was to be transformed into the “Nakhchivan” Border Division.
+On 22 August 1992, the first border detachment of Azerbaijan was established on the basis of the former 41st Border Detachment of the Transcaucasian Border District of the KGB Border Troops.
+The detachment previously guarded the Soviet-Iranian and Soviet-Turkish borders.
+President Ilham Aliyev ordered in early 2004 that the Nakhchivan Border Detachment was to be transformed into the “Nakhchivan” Border Division.